 In some cases, addiction to methadone, like other drugs, can derail an individual’s best intentions.
 Someone may recognize, on a conscious level, that they have a problem with methadone, for instance.
 They may tell themselves, or you, that they will only take a little of the drug to stave off the withdrawal symptoms.
 They may insist that they will only use on the weekends or in social settings.
 They insist they are in control.
 When the time comes, however, they may use more of the drug than even they intended, seemingly unable to stop until there are no drugs left.
 This compulsion to use the drugs is a serious sign that addiction may be present.

-Sign #4: Obtaining and Using Drugs Becomes a Life Priority.
+Sign #4: Using Drugs Becomes a Life Priority.

 When someone suffering from addiction wakes in the morning, they may have only one thought on their mind.
 Where can they obtain their daily dose of methadone for the day?
 They may spend an incredible amount of time arranging for the purchase of the drugs, until such time as they have an adequate supply in their possession.
 They will spend a great deal of time both using and recovering from the drug abuse as well.
 In the case of an individual who receives their methadone from a doctor, they may spend a great deal of time visiting multiple doctors for the same complaints, without informing each doctor that they have already obtained a prescription.